 If your partner is undergoing fertility treatment, then it may be possible for you to attend appointments with your partner.

-If you require support, please contact the Student Hub to make an appointment with the Student Support and Wellbeing Team.
+If you require support, please make an appointment with our Student Wellbeing and Safeguarding staff.

 If you have caring responsibilities for children or dependent adults you may qualify for extra financial support from Student Finance e.g. non-repayable grants.